• Skip to main content

 The best thing to serve with cornbread is comfort food where you can soak up the sauce into the cornbread.
 It makes the perfect side dish.
 Some of my favorites are:

-It's also really great by itself with just a little drizzle of honey on top.
+It’s also really great by itself with just a little drizzle of honey on top or spreading it with some of this cinnamon butter recipe.

 How to store leftover Cornbread